-Advanced bowel cancer is a cancer that began in the bowel and has spread to another part of the body from where it began in the large bowel (colon) or back passage (rectum).
+Advanced bowel cancer is cancer that started in either the back passage (rectum) or large bowel (colon) and has spread to another part of the body.

 Your cancer might be advanced when it is first diagnosed.
 Or the cancer might come back after you were first treated.

 You might have surgery if advanced bowel cancer blocks your bowel and causes symptoms.
 And sometimes you can have surgery to remove cancer that has spread to your liver or lungs.

 Sometimes cancer can grow so that it completely blocks the bowel.
 This is called a bowel obstruction.
 The waste from the food you have digested can't get past the blockage.

 To relieve symptoms, it is sometimes possible to:

 - unblock the bowel by putting in a tube called a stent